 Q. Can you tell me where I can buy Immuno-Guard?

-A. We search online for the formula used in the studies but cannot seem to find this product for sale.
+A. We search online for the formula used in the studies but cannot seem to find this product for sale in the USA.
+We do not know if it is available overseas.
 However, the individual ingredients, andrographis and others are available for sale individually.
 See the links above.

 My children and I suffer from severe pains of Familial Mediterranean Fever.
 On colchicine, my son is stable, however, off colchicine and trying different alternatives, I suffer from a lot of attacks.
 I had read an article on your web-site years ago regarding ImmunoGuard, an herbal blend prepared in Armenia for FMF, resulting in significant improvement of the duration, frequency and severity of attacks.
 At the time, you had told me there is not enough research right now but to check back.
 Could you please instruct me on how to do so and/or please let me if there is any new research on the subject.